 Most surf fishers tend to prefer spinning reels as opposed to conventional reels.
-This is mostly because spinning reels are better-suited for packing on huge amounts of fishing line without getting tangled.
-Surf fishing requires you to make tremendously long casts and it’s also likely that you’ll have a big fish that will pull off hundreds of feet of line from your reel.
+This is mostly because spinning reels are better suited for packing on huge amounts of fishing lines without getting tangled.
+Surf fishing requires you to make tremendously long casts, and it’s also likely that you’ll have a big fish that will pull off hundreds of feet of line from your reel.

 Some anglers might opt for conventional reels if they want even more distance in their casts.
 This is common among shark anglers who usually need to get their bait out well past the breaking waves.